A few key rules

-Children’s pushchairs and baby carriers with metal frames are not allowed in the rooms.
+Children’s pushchairs and baby carriers with metal frames are not allowed in the rooms of the Palace.
 Animals are not permitted.
-In the rooms: switch off mobile phones and no flash photography allowed.
+Please turn off mobile phones in the rooms and no flash photography is allowed.

 Download the rules

-- Rules for visiting the Versailles and Trianon museum
+- Rules for visiting the museums of Versailles and Trianon

 - Rules for visiting the National Estate of Versailles and Trianon